CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Experiments

-NAS-Bench-201 is a small NAS benchmark with 15,625 different architectures and their corresponding train, validation, and test accuracies on CIFAR10, CIFAR100, and ImagetNet16-120 datasets.
 We set $Q_{\rm max} = 500$ and $K=5$ to verify the effectiveness of CR-LSO.
 Correspondingly, we set $Q_{\rm start} = 300$ to train the GNN predictor and G-VAE.
 The experiments are run for 32 times independently and the evaluation results are summarized in Table \ref{tab:nas_bench_201}.
-It can be seen that for all datasets, CR-LSO achieves the highest validation and test accuracies.
-What's more, the standard derivations of CR-LSO evaluations are significantly lower than other state-of-the-art methods.